-torical buildings were boldly demolished.
-From the 1960s onwards, however, Estonian heritage protection managed increasingly to establish itself.
-The historical environment, especially the medieval Old Town of Tallinn, became the Estonian trademark; local heritage protection activities formed a model for the whole Soviet Union.
-The Tallinn Old Town heritage protection zone was established in 1966 and constituted one of the first urban environment protection zones in the world.
+lished in 1966 and constituted one of the first urban environment protection zones in the world.
 In 1973 similar zones were set up in other Estonian historical towns.
-It is well known that heritage protection is nowhere able to keep up with the times and developments.
-Nevertheless, we can say that the enthusiasm of the heritage protection people back then, together with the desire of the Soviet Union to earn precious foreign currency from tourism, saved a considerable part of the unique Estonian heritage.
+The enthusiasm of the heritage protection people back then, together with the desire of the Soviet Union to earn foreign currency from tourism, saved a considerable part of the unique Estonian heritage.
 The historical environment became a much loved symbol of opposition to the Soviet mass architecture.